pivotal-cf/docs-csb-aws/README.md

 * Doc error fixes
 * Doc reorganization or enhancement

-Then, if necessary, immediately cherry-pick/copy any changes that you want to push immediately to production into the appropriate branches listed below:
+Then, if necessary, immediately cherry-pick or copy any changes that you want to push immediately to production into the appropriate branches listed below:

 | Branch Name| Staging | Production |